RandomSearch18/a-level-project/docs/readme.md

   - This is because it'll likely to be more comfortable and safe to walk along a footpath where pedestrians and cyclists are segregated
   - If the tag is missing, we won't change the weight (although we also use `segregated=*` to decide if a `highway=cycleway` is mixed-use or not)
 - If `wheelchair=no`, we'll add a very high penalty if the user has requested a wheelchair-accessible route, and `wheelchair=yes` paths should be quite significantly preferred also
+- `obstacle=vegetation` should increase weight slightly, as it is slower to walk through these paths, more annoying, and there might be risk of injury.
+  - Other `obstacle=*` values exist, but are even rarer than the already-rare `obstacle=vegetation` value, and the proposal for specifying the key is inactive

 ###### Tags for pavements mapped as attributes on road ways